marceloxhenrique/Nexus/README.md

 ## Features

 - **Write & Publish** – Create and share blog posts easily.
-- **User Authentication** – Secure login and registration powered by Clerk.
+- **User Authentication** – Secure login and registration powered by BetterAuth.
 - **Rich Content** – Format your articles with images, links, and code blocks.
+- **Comments** – Readers can comment on articles and engage in discussions.
+- **User Profiles** – Personalized profile pages showcasing user info and articles.
+- **Image Uploads** – Drag-and-drop images upload with AWS S3 integration.
+- **Likes & Following** – Users can like articles and follow their favorite authors.
+- **Blog Experience** – A clean, Medium-inspired blogging platform focused on reading and writing.

 ## Contribute